jfvilas/kubelog-backend/README.md

           skipMetricsLookup: true
 ```

 It's easy to understand.
-Remember, if you dont want to restrict a namespace, just do not add it to the configuration (like we have done  with 'dev' namespace).
+Remember, if you don't want to restrict a namespace, just do not add it to the configuration app-config file, like we have done  with 'dev' namespace.